yobibyte/hpmc-eigensolvers/report.md

 <img class='center' src="https://github.com/yobibyte/hpmc-eigensolvers/blob/master/pics/flops_given_tol_dstevx.png?raw=true"/>

-Experiments with TRYRAC did not show any difference in the number of FLOPS:
+Experiments with TRYRAC did not show any difference in the number of FLOPS.
+So, only DSTEVX that has relative tolerance parameter has adequate results for this experiment:

 <img class='center' src="https://github.com/yobibyte/hpmc-eigensolvers/blob/master/pics/flops_given_tryrac_dstemr.png?raw=true"/>